Robert H. McBride

 Robert Henry McBride (May 25, 1918 – December 26, 1983) was an American diplomat.
 He served as United States Ambassador to the Democratic Republic of the Congo from 1967 to 1969 and as United States Ambassador to Mexico from 1969 to 1974.

 Biography

 Early life

-Robert Henry McBride was born in Aberdeen, Scotland to American parents, and attended schools in Spain and France.
+Robert Henry McBride was born in England to American parents, and attended schools in Spain and France.
 As a result, he spoke French and Spanish fluently.
 He graduated from Princeton University in 1940.

 Career

 He joined the United States Foreign Service in 1941, and served in embassies in Havana, Algiers, Naples, Port-au-Prince, Rabat, Paris and Madrid.
 He served as Ambassador to the Democratic Republic of the Congo from 1967 to 1969, and to Mexico from 1969 to 1974.

 In 1974, he became a diplomat-in-residence at the University of Virginia in Charlottesville, Virginia.
 He sat on the board of directors of the Inter-American Council for Immigration and Development.